cms-opendata-workshop/workshop2023-post-lesson/_episodes/04-hands-on-cluster.md

 - "Where to find the hands-on exercises?"

 objectives:
-- "Go through some hands-on exercises to run workflows fro CMS open data processing on cloud"
+- "Go through some hands-on exercises to run workflows for CMS open data processing on the cloud"
 - "Learn how to modify the example workflow"

 keypoints:
-- "Foll"
+- "The cloud computing lesson guides you through hands-on exercises with CMS open data on the cloud."
 ---